Skip to content

 nextAuth Server⚓︎

-The nextAuth Server verifies the actual authentication: logins and transaction signing.
-It relies upon nextAuth-enabled app’s Second Factor Server for verifying the second factor and makes use of the nextAuth-enabled app’s Message Center to send messages directly to the intended nextAuth-enabled app.
+The nextAuth Server is responsible for the actual process of verifying the authentication: it verifies the secure channel, the login and the transaction signing.
+It relies upon the nextAuth-enabled app’s Second Factor Server for verifying the second factor and it makes use of the Message Center to send messages directly to the intended nextAuth-enabled app.

-• The NS only interacts with the SFS through the nextAuth Mobile SDK inside the nextAuth-enabled app: for each second factor verification, the NS will receive an attestation from the SFS that the user's second factor was successfully verified.
+• The NS only interacts with the SFS through the nextAuth Mobile SDK embedded within the nextAuth-enabled app: for each second factor verification, the NS will receive an attestation from the SFS that the user’s second factor was successfully verified.

 • The NS encrypts (using authenticated encryption) messages intended for the nextAuth-enabled app before forwarding these to the correct MC.
-Before being able to receive messages, the nextAuth-enabled app needs to register with its MC and obtain an app-specific token, that it forwards to the NS.
-With this token, the NS can send encrypted messages to the MC.
+Before being able to receive messages, the nextAuth-enabled app needs to register with the MC and obtain an app-specific token that it forwards to the NS.
+This token allows the NS to send encrypted messages to the MC.

-The nextAuth Server also exposes a privileged RESTful interface, such that business applications can integrate with it.
+The nextAuth Server also exposes a privileged RESTful interface to allow integration with your business applications.

 Second Factor Server⚓︎